N. Bahia El Idrissi

 - Author's full name: Nawal Bahia El Idrissi

-Chapter 4: In situ complement activation and T-cell immunity in leprosy spectrum: An immunohistological study on leprosy skin (Embargo until 24 January 2019)
+Chapter 4: In situ complement activation and T-cell immunity in leprosy spectrum: An immunohistological study on leprosy skin (Embargo up to and including 24 January 2019)

-Chapter 5: Complement upregulation and activation on motor neurons and neuromuscular junctions in the SOD1(G93A) mouse model of familial amyotrophic lateral sclerosis (Embargo until 24 January 2019)
+Chapter 5: Complement upregulation and activation on motor neurons and neuromuscular junctions in the SOD1(G93A) mouse model of familial amyotrophic lateral sclerosis (Embargo up to and including 24 January 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.